Best Neighborhoods to Live in Fort Worth, Texas 2026

 3. What is the most walkable neighborhood in Fort Worth, TX?

-West 7th and Downtown have the city’s best walkability scores, with easy access to dining, nightlife, and offices.
+West 7th and Downtown are among the city’s more walkable areas, based on commonly used walkability metrics, with easy access to dining, nightlife, and offices.

 4. Is Fort Worth, TX affordable compared to Dallas or Austin?

 Yes.
-The average rent in Fort Worth, Tx is around $1,288, which is 21% lower than the national average and significantly less than Dallas or Austin.
+The average rent in Fort Worth, Tx is around $1,288, which is generally lower than many large U.S. cities, though costs vary depending on neighborhood and housing type and significantly less than Dallas or Austin.

 5. Where do professionals prefer to live in Fort Worth, TX?